-Note 3 DERIVATIVE FINANCIAL INSTRUMENTS
+DERIVATIVE FINANCIAL INSTRUMENTS

 The Plan is party to derivative financial instruments in its normal course of business.
-Interest rate futures, options, and swaps, forward volatility options, and inflation rate floor options may be utilized for managing duration and yield curve risk.
-Credit default swaps and options may be utilized to obtain credit default protection or as a substitute for the bond, but not to employ leverage.
+Interest rate futures, options, and swaps and inflation rate floor options may be utilized for managing duration and yield curve risk.
+Credit default swaps may be utilized to obtain credit default protection or as a substitute for the bond, but not to employ leverage.
 Foreign currency forwards, options, and futures may be utilized to hedge risks associated with short-term exchange rate fluctuations or implement active management decisions via the currency markets.
-Equity futures and options, total return swaps, and variance swaps may be used in the implementation of various active management strategies.
+Equity futures and total return swaps may be used in the implementation of various active management strategies.
 Derivatives are not to be used to effectively leverage the portfolio.
 Net exposures resulting from derivatives transactions must be covered by holdings within the portfolio.
 Under the investment management agreements, investment managers may not use derivative financial instruments to fundamentally change the risk/return profile of their portfolios relative to their benchmarks.
 Additionally, these managers cannot invest in asset classes that are inconsistent with the benchmarks of their strategies.
 The derivative strategies employed by the managers in their individual portfolios can expose the Plan to market and credit risk.